YahyaAlaaMassoud/Logistic-Regression/README.md

 confusion_matrix = logistic_regression_object.get_confusion_matrix()
 ```
 The **confusion matrix** is the matrix that contains the result of the performance of your classifier.
-This is how a confusion matrix is organized:
+This is how a confusion matrix is organized:<br/>
 ![confusion matrix.](https://github.com/YahyaAlaaMassoud/Logistic-Regression/blob/master/images/confusion_matrix.png
 "confusion matrix")<br/>
 You can get the accuracy by calculating the following